 Once the Interim Charging Order (ICO) is granted we will register it with the Land Registry, and send a copy to anyone else with an interest in the property e.g. spouses and mortgage lenders to put them on notice of your interest.

 The debtor has 28 days to oppose the application, in which case the matter will be listed for a hearing.
 If no response is received we will apply for a Final Charging Order (FCO).
-If this application is successful, the FCO will be granted and we will register it for you with the Land Registry.
+If this application is successful, the FCO will be granted.

 What would the debtor need to do to oppose the application for a Charging Order?